Article

 • the over-use of semi colons

-Currently there is no official marketed technology to detect AI.
-If an employer’s organisation has access to an AI app they could put the questions in there and see what response is supplied.
-Employers could also consider using screening software that is designed to detect/identify AI generated content, however, the accuracy of these tools is questionable and not verifiable.
+Currently there is no official marketed technology to detect AI and it is not recommended to use anything that is unproven or uncertified.
+If an employer’s organisation has access to an AI app they could enter the questions and see what response is supplied, however, this is not a verifiable way of detecting AI.

 What should employers do if they are sure that a candidate has used AI to complete an application?

 Employers should consider all factors before making a decision.
-It may depend on the number and type of question(s) that AI has been used to answer.
+It may depend on the number and type of question(s) that AI has been used to answer and the reasons for this.
 If an employer still believes the individual is a suitable candidate, it is recommended that they have a verbal discussion with them to check they have the required understanding and knowledge in order for their application to be taken forward.

-If the candidate is allowed to progress employers must ensure there are robust and thorough assessment methods to further test the knowledge and skills required for the post.
+If the candidate is allowed to progress employers must ensure there are robust and thorough interview and assessment methods to further test the knowledge and skills required for the post.

 Is there anything employers can do to deter or discourage candidates from using AI?

-A statement or disclaimer could be added to job descriptions and application forms advising that the use of AI is monitored and if applicants have used it then they are required to declare this.
+A statement or disclaimer could be added to job descriptions and application forms advising that the use of AI is monitored and if applicants have used it then they are required to declare this, as well as what type of AI tools they have used and for what purpose.
+A pre-application question (with a yes/no response option) can be set up on some systems, such as Trac.

 Should employers ban candidates from using AI?